Freeze88-2/LP2_P1/README.md

 form and so on.

-The following flowchart represents the functionality of this heuristic where the first step is the storing of the current board values and after that the AI goes through various positions in the board to check the states of it (in this case if there are any objects or empty spaces).
+The following flowchart represents the functionality of this heuristic where the first step is the storing of the current board values and after that, the AI goes through various positions in the board to check the states of it (in this case if there are any objects or empty spaces).